ph4r05/py-cryptonight/JIT.md

     0x108879665 <+5>:  66 66 2e 0f 1f 84 00 00 00 00 00  nopw   %cs:(%rax,%rax)
 ```

-The idea is to add known trailing sequence to mark end of the function, such as
+The idea is to add a known trailing sequence to mark end of the function, such as

 ```c
 #define ASM_E ".byte 0x90, 0x90, 0x90, 0x90, 0x90, 0x90, 0x90, 0x90\n\t");